KCollins/xr-notes/AR/README.md

 There are old versions in this folder as well.
 Here's a list:
-- AR1: Not working
 - AR2: Simple block example.
 Works with Hiro glyph.
 - AR3: Simple block example.
 Works with "3" barcode.
-- AR4: Not working
 - AR5: Multiblock example, works with barcodes 1-4.
 - AR6: Adaptation of AR5 using 3D assets
 - AR7: Experimental copy of AR6.